rwieruch/blog_robinwieruch_content/firebase-tutorial.md

 ￼
 {{% pin_it_image "firebase configuration" "img/posts/firebase-tutorial/firebase-configuration.jpg" "is-src-set" %}}

-It is recommended to keep this sensible data in your environment variables in your project to configure your application.
+It is recommended to keep this sensitive data in your environment variables in your project to configure your application.
 Even though this information is accessible in your client-side application, it's okay to have them publicly available.
 You need to project your Firebase application later with other mechanisms (.e.g Read/Write Rules, Domain Restrictions).
 That's it for the Firebase setup with a configuration.
 You should be able to get along with the initial steps of setting up a Firebase application.

 {{% chapter_header "Firebase Authentication" "firebase-authentication" %}}